youngist/clean-blog/_posts/2014-09-13-Queer-and-Trans-Artists-of-Color-A-Collection-of-Interviews.md

 **Luna:** Is there anything else you'd like to share about your book?
 Final words?
 Great collective QTPOC wisdom?

 **Nia:** I'm just excited to help bring exposure to a lot of amazing artists who have kind of been slept on because they are not straight, not white, not cis, etc. I hope this book helps to give them their proper place in history.

+_This is one of many articles featured as apart of our [Millennial Culture Creators](http://youngist.org/tag/culture-creatives/) series_